 No studies of emissions from outdoor poultry have been reported.
-An EF of 35 % of excreted UAN has been assumed, as it is likely that emissions from freshly dropped excreta will be substantially lower than from applications of stored manure in which hydrolysis of the uric acid will have occurred to a greater extent.
-The 95% confidence interval for this EF is assumed to be $\pm$ 15 % of UAN excreted.
+An EF of 35 % of excreted TAN has been assumed, as it is likely that emissions from freshly dropped excreta will be substantially lower than from applications of stored manure in which hydrolysis of the uric acid will have occurred to a greater extent.
+The 95% confidence interval for this EF is assumed to be $\pm$ 15 % of TAN excreted.
+20% of poultry droppings are estimated to be voided outside the house (Pers. comm.
+Elson, ADAS); this is an increase on the previous estimate of 12% and represents a real change in that newer systems are designed such that birds do spend longer outside.

-6. Nitrogen fertiliser applications A model based on Misselbrook et al. (2004) but modified according to data from the Defra-funded NT26 project is used to estimate EF for different fertiliser types.
-Each fertiliser type is associated with an EFmax value, which is then modified according to soil, weather and management factors (Table 8).
+6. Nitrogen fertiliser applications

+A model based on Misselbrook et al. (2004) but modified according to data from the Defrafunded NT26 project is used to estimate EF for different fertiliser types.
+Each fertiliser type is associated with an $EF{max}$ value, which is then modified according to soil, weather and management factors (Table 8).
 EF are calculated and applied at a 10 km grid resolution, so averaged implied EF at DA or UK level may vary from year to year.
-The use of urease inhibitors with urea-based fertilisers and soil placement of N fertiliser are considered as abatement measures and are detailed in the separate report on NH3 emission mitigation techniques.
+The use of urease inhibitors with urea-based fertilisers and soil placement of N fertiliser are considered as abatement measures and are detailed in the separate report on $NH_3$ emission mitigation techniques.